When Andy and I decided it was time to leave The UK to travel, and live and work abroad we had no idea how much it would involve.

 This is only relevant if you’ll be working whilst abroad.
 Having an idea in advance of what you might like to do could give you the chance to gain a new qualification or brush up on skills that may help you gain employment.

 #3 Sort out gadgets

 There are so many options here.
-Phones, tablets, laptops, cameras, go pros, video cameras, kindles etc. etc. Again this one will vary from person to person and is likely to depend on what you’ll be doing.
+Phones, tablets, laptops, cameras, go pros, video cameras, kindles etc. What you take will vary from person to person and is likely to depend on what you’ll be doing.

-Don’t forget chargers and storage too.
+Don’t forget chargers, battery packs, and storage too.
 All the tech in the world won’t be much good if you can’t charge your gadgets or run out of storage for photos etc.

 #4 Unlock your phone